-From planks and cedar ropes, to steel and concrete, the Hagwilget Bridge near Hazelton has evolved over a span of more than 150 years.
+From planks and cedar ropes, to steel and concrete, the Hagwilget Bridge near Hazelton has evolved over a span of well over 150 years.

-The first Hagwilget Bridge on record, was ingeniously constructed by aboriginal people.
+The first Hagwilget Bridge in written and photographic record, was ingeniously constructed by local Indigenous people.
+(Earlier bridges are known through Indigenous oral histories.)
 Charles Morison, who visited the area in 1866 to install the Collins Western Union Overland Telegraph wrote, “They had built a wonderful bridge across the Bulkley River Canyon on the cantilever principle, a bridge with not a single nail or piece of iron in its composition nothing but wooden pegs and all the timber fastened together with cedar withes, it was really a wonderful piece of work.”

 The second suspension bridge was also built of wood, with additional supports added.
 It spanned about 150 feet across the craggy Bulkley River canyon, some 200 feet above the rushing waters.
 Telegraph wire abandoned by Morison’s employer, was later used to strengthen the bridge.

-These bridges were part of a vital trade route which connected the Gitxsan and Wet-suwet-en communities, and other inland First Nations communities, with coastal First Nations.
-Hunters, traders, explorers and prospectors travelled its six foot width.
-Its support posts were graced with carved heads.
+These bridges were part of a vital trade route which connected the Gitxsan and Wet’suwet’en communities, and other inland First Nations communities, with coastal First Nations.
+Hunters, traders, explorers and prospectors travelled its six-foot width.

 As the years passed, the bridge’s composition and uses continued to change.

-Pioneer communities formed around the Skeena and Bulkley Rivers, and eventually a new nine-foot wide bridge of wood and wrought iron was built downstream from the aboriginal bridge.
+Settler communities formed around the Skeena and Bulkley Rivers, and eventually a new nine-foot wide bridge of wood and wrought iron was built downstream from the Indigenous-built bridge.
 The provincial government’s Land and Works Department (now the Ministry of Transportation and Infrastructure) hired the wire and cable company of Craddock and Co., to complete the new bridge in 1914.

 As time and technology progressed, this bridge was replaced by one to accommodate heavier loads.
 Alexander Carruthers designed the new bridge for the B.C.
 Department of Public Works, in Victoria.
-The bridge, opened in 1932, is the same one being upgraded today.
-At the time, it was the highest suspension bridge in Canada.
+The bridge, opened in 1932, was then the highest suspension bridge in Canada.

-To cross the Hagwilget Bridge over the Bulkley River is to journey a historic route used for hundreds of years.
-For the full experience, walk across the bridge while imagining it’s one of the earlier cedar rope and wood Hagwilget bridges.
+To cross the Hagwilget Bridge over the Bulkley River is to journey a historic route used for hundreds, if not thousands of years.
+For the full dizzying experience, walk across the bridge and look 80 metres down into the craggy depths of the canyon, while imagining it’s one of the earlier cedar rope and wood Hagwilget bridges.
 The trip is a tribute to bridge builders of long ago and today.